AlbanCliquet/LeagueUnlocked/README.md

 ## 🎯 **Ready to Transform Your League Experience?**

-**Download League Unlocked today and transform your League of Legends experience!**
+**Download LeagueUnlocked today and transform your League of Legends experience!**

 1. **Download** the [installer](https://github.com/AlbanCliquet/LeagueUnlockedReleases/releases/latest)
 2. **Run as Administrator** - One-time setup